On a refinement of the Birch and Swinnerton-Dyer Conjecture in positive characteristic: Preliminary results

-The required equality (\ref{p case}) now follows directly upon applying Proposition \ref{prop:triangle} with $R = \ZZ_p[G]$ and the triangles in (\ref{triangles}) taken to be the above two triangles.
-(The latter triangles are easily seen to satisfy the hypotheses of Proposition \ref{prop:triangle} since the modules $A(k(w))\{p\}$ and ${\rm Lie}(A)(k(w))$ are finite.) \end{proof}
+The required equality (\ref{p case}) now follows directly upon applying Proposition \ref{prop:triangle} with $R = \ZZ_p[G]$ and the triangles in (\ref{triangles}) taken to be the images of the above two triangles under the exact linear duality functor $R\Hom_{\ZZ_p}(-,\ZZ_p)$ on $D^{\rm perf}(\ZZ_p[G])$.
+(These triangles are easily seen to satisfy the hypotheses of Proposition \ref{prop:triangle} since the modules $A(k(w))\{p\}$ and ${\rm Lie}(A)(k(w))$ are both finite.) \end{proof}

 \begin{remark}{\em The results of Propositions \ref{V independent} and \ref{U independent} will play a key role in later arguments.
 In Proposition \ref{group independent} below we will also establish a further consistency property of Conjecture \ref{conj:ebsd} with respect to changes of field extension $L/K$. }\end{remark}